 If you're applying for the boosted £10,000 funding, you cannot be asked for a deposit unless the cost of the improvements is more than £10,000.

-Some measures, such as external wall insulation, may need planning permission before they can go ahead, so it's best to find out what your council's rules are early on, as you've only six months to use the vouchers.
+Some measures, such as external wall insulation, may need planning permission before they can go ahead, so it's best to find out what your council's rules are early on.

-The cost of installing these improvements under the scheme isn't regulated in any way, so it's always worth getting a quote outside of the scheme to see how it compares.
+The cost of installing these improvements under the scheme isn't regulated in any way, so if you can it's always worth getting a quote outside of the scheme to see how it compares.

-The Government has said it will be scrutinising applications, including the prices people are quoted in order to try to prevent over-charging.
-But it's important to always get at least three quotes before going ahead with any work under the scheme, to make sure you're not being ripped off.
+The Government has said it will be scrutinising applications, including the prices people are quoted to try to prevent overcharging.
+But it's important to get at least three quotes – if there's time – before going ahead with any work under the scheme, to make sure you're not being ripped off.

 There's full info in the links below, but here's a quick rundown: